nickyg666/NeoRunner-Python/README.md

 ## NeoRunner-Python
 Built for a linux host, this (AI assist developed) program will download/run the latest neoforged server (others supported/untested/experimental) and try to sync mods it finds to the client side to sidestep modloader swaps and client/server upgrades.
 This has really evolved way past the need into a want.

+# click image for video preview!
+May be unavailable - is downloadable from master branch!
 [![v2.3.0-clean Preview](https://raw.githubusercontent.com/nickyg666/NeoRunner-Python/master/neorunner.jpg)](https://x0.at/RSqi.mp4)

 I am a huge fan of the automodpack mod for what it's worth;

 ### shout-out to skidam for making that mod and giving me the idea.